 - HAI assays (hemagglutination inhibition)

-Figure 1: Determination of pharmacokinetic drivers in infection showing correlation of AUC of ciprofloxacin against AUCCFU of E. coli and S. aureus
+Figure 1: Determination of pharmacokinetic drivers in infection showing correlation of AUC against AUCCFU of E. coli and S. aureus

 Figure 2: Increase in percentage killing of P. aeruginosa internalized in 16HBE cells following antimicrobial treatment compared with untreated control (**P<0.01, unpaired t-test)

 Frequently Asked Questions (FAQs) in Antiviral and Antimicrobial Research:

 How can in vitro testing help anti-infective research programs?

 In vitro antiviral and antimicrobial testing can quantify the efficacy of anti-infectives, either in support of in vivo research models or in stand alone in vitro and cell culture assays.
 This anti-infective in vitro testing can increase biological relevance of infection models by monitoring clinically appropriate biomarkers.

 Which in vitro assays should I use for my antiviral research program?

 Charles River’s virologists can aid your antiviral and vaccine research programs by using in vitro and cell culture assays to determine viral titres and efficacy of test compounds.
 These assays include hemagglutination assays, plaque assays, TCID50 and EC50/CC50 assays as well as utilising ELISA and luminex platforms.

 Which bacterial in vitro assays should I use for my antimicrobial research program?